 - You sing an aria of your own choice.
 The committee may also ask you to sing other pieces from your list.

-A pianist from The University College of Opera will be available to play with you from Test Round 2.
+A pianist from The University College of Opera will be available to play with you from Selection test 2.

 Notification about Admittance

-Notification regarding which applicants that are accepted to the programme will be sent out through MyNetwork in the end of February.
+Notification regarding which applicants that are accepted to the programme will be sent out through Varbi in the end of February.